touwolf/bridje-framework/README.md

 Your application will include the framework's librarys as well as this dependencies at runtime

  * [Netty](http://netty.io/) [4.0.34](http://netty.io/wiki/user-guide-for-4.x.html) Netty is grate network framework, the http server is build on top of it.
+ * [Freemarker 2.0.23](http://freemarker.org/) The template engine used in render the views in the bridje-web framework.
+ * [Java Unified Expression Language 2.2.7](http://juel.sourceforge.net/) The expression language used in bridje-web.

 ## Compile Dependencies

-Your application does not need to depend on this libraries unless you sspecifically inclide then
+Your application does not need to depend on this libraries unless you specifically include then

  * [Freemarker 2.0.23](http://freemarker.org/) The template engine used in the bridje-maven-plugin for generating code.